hafen/rminiconda/README.md

 ## Development Status

-I'm interested to see the general level of interest in the existence of a package such as this and welcome feedback and discussion with those who surely know more than I do in this area to help it get a "production-ready" stamp of approval.
+I'm interested to see the general level of interest in the existence of a package such as this and welcome feedback and discussion with those who know more than I do in this area to help it get a "production-ready" stamp of approval.
 Please use [Github issues](https://github.com/hafen/rminiconda/issues) to engage.

+## Acknowledgements

+Thanks to Andrew Elgert for discussions on approaches for Python installation.